revbayes/revbayes/help/md/mvRotateNode.md

 mvRotateNode

 ## title
-Node rotation move
+Species continuation move

 ## description
-Permutes the children of a random internal node, leaving every node age and the clade set unchanged.
+Moves the continuation of an ancestral species between the children of a random internal node, leaving every node age and the topology unchanged.

 ## details
-Child order carries no meaning in an unlabelled tree, so under most distributions this proposes the state the chain is already in and always accepts.
-The move is for a process that reads the order as state.
+Under budding (asymmetric) speciation exactly one child of each node continues its ancestor's species, and the others begin new species there.
+Which one continues is a free parameter, separate from the topology and from the node ages, and this is the move that samples it.
+It is recorded on the child rather than in the child order, so no topology move can reassign it silently.

-`dnFBDSP` is one: it takes a node's first child as the lineage that continues its ancestor's species and the rest as budding (asymmetric speciation) descendants, so rotating a node is a different budding history over the same topology, with different birth times and a different probability.
-The topology moves reach those states only as a side effect of rearranging the tree, and never propose one on its own.
+A node with no continuing child, or with more than one, is not a state `dnFBDSP` can produce, so the move acts only on nodes that currently name exactly one, and always leaves exactly one.
+The replacement is drawn uniformly among the remaining children, and the reverse draw is from a set of the same size, so the proposal is symmetric and carries no Hastings ratio.

-The permutation is drawn uniformly over the orders that differ from the current one, in both directions, so the proposal is symmetric and carries no Hastings ratio.
-On a bifurcating node it exchanges the two children.
-A node with a single child is never chosen.
+The continuation determines each range's origination time, so the topology moves reach these states only as a side effect of rearranging the tree, and never propose one on its own.

 ## authors
 June Walker

 ## see_also
 dnFossilizedBirthDeathSpeciation
-mvNNI
+mvGibbsBuddingTopology
-mvFNPR
+mvStratigraphicRange

 ## example
 tr ~ dnFBDSP(origin=origin, lambda=lambda, mu=mu, psi=psi, rho=1, timeline=timeline, taxa=taxa)